STANFORD-O’CONNOR FMRP JEDI VISION

 • Annual FCM month rotation in which each resident develops a community or clinical research project in an area of choice (including topics in health equity and community health)

-• Adverse Childhood Experiences (ACEs) training and certification, and implementation in continuity clinic
+• Adverse Childhood Experiences (ACEs) training and implementation in continuity clinic

-• Strong training in addiction medicine including MAT (Medications for Addiction Treatment) Waiver Training
+• Addiction medicine including MAT (Medications for Addiction Treatment) Waiver Training

 • LGBTQ+ care including hormone therapy for transgender and nonbinary patients